JohnLennonNA/Serverless-Skeleton/README.md

 # Lambda Structure

-Simple project to start with lambda and serverless arquiteture
+Simple project to start with lambda and serverless arquiteture, just python for the time being

 ### Prerequisites